 Pepper continues: “This research is definitely a wakeup call for businesses’ priorities.
 Information security vendors are able to offer solutions that, for example, make email encryption as easy to use as standard mail by deploying it centrally across the enterprise and seamlessly integrating via ADFS, SAML2 or other protocols.
 The focus is now very much on delivering information security, but not at the expense of staff efficiency.

-“Now it’s time for organisations to respond by investing in the right areas and, in doing so, tackle the heart of the problem.
+“Now it’s time for organizations to respond by investing in the right areas and, in doing so, tackle the heart of the problem.
 By procuring easily deployable technology that is simple for staff to use, not only will they gain end-user buy-in but will also protect the sensitive customer data they share.
 At the end of the day, this will not only help customer confidence but, by defending organisations from data breaches, will protect them from the reputational damage and large financial penalties that invariably follow a breach!”

 For a copy of the full research paper, contact email@example.com